Congress eyes new rules for tech: What’s under consideration

 A newer question for Congress is whether lawmakers should move to regulate artificial intelligence as rapidly developing and potentially revolutionary products like AI chatbot ChatGPT begin to enter the marketplace and can in many ways mimic human behavior.

-Schumer said any eventual regulation should “prevent potentially catastrophic damage to our country while simultaneously making sure the U.S. advances and leads in this transformative technology.”
+Schumer has said that any eventual regulation should “prevent potentially catastrophic damage to our country while simultaneously making sure the U.S. advances and leads in this transformative technology.”

 The White House has been focused on the issue as well, with a recent announcement of a $140 million investment to establish seven new AI research institutes.
 Vice President Kamala Harris met Thursday with the heads of Google, Microsoft and other companies developing AI products.